 Bladder stones are common problems for many pets including cats, guinea pigs, and dogs.
 These stones can cause bladder issues such as pain, inflammation, bleeding, infection, trouble urinating, and in severe cases, complete inability to urinate, which is a life-threatening emergency.
 So, while they may be common problems, they are also serious issues.
-Preventative measures can be taken for dogs prone to developing stones and various treatment options exist for dogs diagnosed with bladder stones, depending on the type of stone that has formed.
+Preventative measures can be taken for dogs prone to developing stones, and various treatment options exist for dogs diagnosed with bladder stones, depending on the type of stone that has formed.
 By learning more about bladder stones, dog owners may be able to help prevent them from forming, know how to recognize the signs and symptoms in their dog if they do, and understand the treatment options that are available to them.

 What Are Bladder Stones in Dogs?

 Bladder stones, or uroliths as they are technically referred to, are hard, stone-like items that form within the bladder of a dog.
 These stones can be made up of various minerals, form a variety shapes, and may be associated with bacteria, crystals, and sludge.
 There can be one or many bladder stones within a dog's bladder and they can grow to be very large or stay very tiny.
 They are different from kidney stones since they form inside the bladder and not the kidney of a dog.

-There are several different types of bladder stones that dogs get.
+There are several different types of bladder stones that dogs commonly get.

-- Struvite stones: Struvites are also referred to as triple phosphate stones and are usually smooth, pyramidal, and white bladder stones.
-Dissolved struvite is a normal part of a dog's urine but when changes in the urine occur and it combines with bacteria, it can lead to the creation of stones.
-Because struvite is a normal component of the urine, these stones are the most commonly seen type in dogs.
+- Struvite stones: Struvites are also referred to as triple phosphate or magnesium phosphate stones and are usually smooth, pyramidal, and white bladder stones.
+Dissolved struvite is a normal part of a dog's urine but when changes in the urine occur (often as a result of bacterial infection), it can lead to the creation of stones.
+These stones are the most commonly seen type in dogs.

 - Calcium oxalate stones: Almost as common as struvites, calcium oxalates are bladder stones that affect a large number of dogs.
 These stones can vary in color from white to dark and are heavily textured.